 - Create a JOB, and configure it with application GIT repository, and specifying vRA details along with LAMP Blueprint.

-- Run a build and test the applications with variety of parameters and test cases.
+- Run a build and test the applications with a variety of parameters and test cases.

-SummaryTo leverage DevOps fully, starting from code change to build, deploy, test, and destroy, using infrastructure automation tools like vRealize Automation, Jenkins provide a good way to achieve this.
+SummaryTo leverage DevOps fully, starting from code change to build, deploy, test, and destroy, using infrastructure automation tools like vRealize Automation, Jenkins provides a good way to achieve this.

-Thinking out of box, and assuming to build and test the applications with different blueprints, which orchestrates configuration management tools like Forman Puppet, Chef, Docker, this solutions reduces 70% of developers effort to deploy and test applications with no time.
+Thinking out of the box, and assuming to build and test the applications with different blueprints, which orchestrates configuration management tools like Foreman Puppet, Chef, Docker, this solution reduces 70% of developer's effort to deploy and test applications with no time.